 This peanut butter ramen is the perfect meal for a cozy night in.
 The rich and creamy peanut butter flavor is reminiscent of satay sauce and is a perfect complement to the savory ramen noodles.
 The dish is garnished with wedges of lime and a sprinkle of cilantro for a touch of color.
 This dish is sure to please even the pickiest of eaters, and it can be made in just minutes.
-So if you're looking for a quick and easy dinner option that is sure to satisfy, look no further than this peanut butter ramen.

 This post contains affiliate links, which means that I may make a commission on purchases and/or clicks (at no extra cost to you).
 Please read our full disclosure here.